Arrangements for children after a same sex divorce or separation

 Children can be spoken to by an independent expert as part of the court process to ensure their own views are heard.
 This is done in a sensitive and appropriate manner, away from the court, depending on the age and understanding of the child.

-We will advise you on the relevant welfare considerations for your child whether you are entering negotiations with your former partner or proceeding through court.
+We will advise you on the relevant welfare considerations for your child whether you are entering negotiations with your former partner or proceeding through the Family Court.

 The contents of this article are for the purposes of general awareness only.
 They do not purport to constitute legal or professional advice.
 The law may have changed since this article was published.
 Readers should not act on the basis of the information included and should take appropriate professional advice upon their own particular circumstances.